 The professionals at Ohana Garage Door Repair are more than happy to help.

 While fixing a broken spring might sound easy enough, garage door mechanics are actually more complicated than most people realize.
-With several types of springs and risk factors involved, it’s best to leave this project to the pros!
+With several types of springs and risk factors involved, it’s best to leave this project to the pros from our garage door company!

-We’ll be happy to replace a garage door spring for you, fix faulty door openers, or even perform routine maintenance.
+We’ll be happy to replace a garage door spring for you, fix faulty door openers, or even perform routine maintenance as part of our garage door services.

 We also pride ourselves on old-fashioned, one-on-one customer service.
 Get in touch today and let us diagnose your issue.